noahjahn/quadraticsolver/src/qsLogEnable/README.md

 the extreme programming agile methodology.

 ## This directory: src/qsLogEnable

+The qsLogEnable function lives in this directory.
+It is used to enable  logging throughout the system.

+### Input

+The address of the global logging integer

+### Output

+Changes the global logging integer to 1 for logging on.

+Returns whether an error occurred or not.
+0 	- Successful
+-1 	- Unsuccessful
+2+ 	- Undefined

 ### Building the function

+Run ```make build``` in this folder.

 ### Running the function

+The object file qsLogEnable.o should be linked to an executable.
+Any c file that uses the function qsLogEnable() should include qsLogEnable.h header file ```#include "qsLogEnable.h"```.

 ### Testing the function

+Run ```make test``` in this folder.

 ## Coding Standards